henrydavidge/open-robo/README.md

 Contributions are welcome and appreciated.
 Please [create an issue](https://github.com/henrydavidge/open-robo/issues/new) to describe the problem you want to address before opening a pull request.
-Contributors expected to adhere to the [Contributor Covenant](blah) code of conduct.
+Contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

 ## Install